-Why do you need my pet so early in the morning if procedures start at noon?
+Why do you need my pet so early in the morning?

-While we make every effort to minimize your pet’s stay, several procedures must be accomplished before noon, including pre-anesthetic blood work, ECG, IV catheter placement and pre-anesthetic medication.
+While we make every effort to minimize your pet’s stay, several procedures must be accomplished before surgery, including pre-anesthetic blood work, ECG, IV catheter placement and pre-anesthetic medication.

 What kind of precaution do you take before administering anesthesia?